September 28, 2011 02:00 AM

 As I’d been climbing up my camera kept switching on and off and beeping ( just got it in m chest pocket.
 Anyway as I sat there I suddenly heard my kids talking, which was very odd, until I realised it was coming from the camera, it replaying some film I took before leaving.

-As you can guess hearing there voices right then was pretty emotional.
+As you can guess hearing their voices right then was pretty emotional.

 It’s best to try and block out such thoughts, as it just makes you weak.
 And for three weeks that’s what I’ve done.
 And it worked.
 I was strong.
 But this morning I’d made the mistake of checking my emails and got this from Ella